Conskel/cln-blog/content/english/post/vpn-building.md

 EOF
 ```

-We'll want to use systemd to manage Headscale as a daemon.
+We can use systemd to manage Headscale as a daemon.

 ```bash
 cat << EOF >> /etc/systemd/system/headscale.service